Activities in Pyhä-Luosto National Park

 At Pyhä-Luosto, visitors can easily make their own "pilgrimage".
-Amaze at the deep ravines and magnificent fell tops, and have a great time at Pyhä-Luosto Visitor Centre Naava.
+Amaze at the deep gorges and magnificent fell tops, and have a great time at Pyhä-Luosto Visitor Centre Naava.

-Please note that hiking in the restricted area of Isokuru Ravine (in Finnish, julkaisut.metsa.fi) is only permitted along the marked trail.
+Please note that hiking in the restricted area of Isokuru gorge (julkaisut.metsa.fi, in Finnish) is only permitted along the marked summer trail.
 This restriction is in force throughout the year.
 There is no winter trail going to Isokuru gorge, as there is a danger of avalanches.

 Seeing the Sights and the Views